 The key to fixing this issue lays in reducing or eliminating what I call the Success Gap.

-Within this context, your Success Gap is the difference between your actual value and the value you’re able to articulate, define, communicate and own when you’re pitching yourself to potential employers.
+Your Success Gap is the difference between your actual commercial value and the value you’re able to articulate, define, communicate and own when you’re pitching yourself to potential employers.

 This value proposition then needs to be intentionally disseminated across every touch point of your personal brand.
 Specifically, your: